zacharykeyes/E-Paper-Love-Note/README.md

 ## Case

 This was one of the areas that I was more comfortable in at the beginning of this project.
+I used OnShape a free CAD software with tons of video tutorials online.

+Most of the project involved measurments.
+Most of my time was spent using calipers and measuring things multiple times, however these schematics for the [rapsberry pi zero](https://i.stack.imgur.com/LHeqV.png), and the [e-Paper display]() from the manufactur website were very helpful.